Prohibition: A Lesson Not Learned

 The Policy of Harm Reduction

-For decades, the US Government allowed the tobacco industry to glorify its product on television and in magazines with no warnings of addiction, lung cancer and heart attacks.
-When the dangers became officially recognized, the Government did not arrest smokers but responded with truthful warnings, which reduced cigarette smoking by fifty percent.
+For decades, the US Government allowed the tobacco and alcohol industries to glorify their product on television and in magazines with no warnings of addiction, cancer and heart attacks.
+When the dangers became officially recognized, the Government did not arrest users but responded with warnings and restrictions which reduced cigarette smoking by fifty percent.
 Patches and gums also appeared in the marketplace to help people quit.

 On the heels of its success against tobacco smoke, prohibitionists placed the spotlight of public awareness on smoked marijuana.